Qumulo/docs/shift-from-s3.md

 ### Deleting a Shift Relationship

-In the Web UI, select `Delete` in the action menu for a particular copy relationship.
+Select `Delete` in the action menu for a particular copy relationship.

 ![title](administrator-guide/images/administrator-shift-from-delete1.png)